-The hull provides a volume to house accommodation, machinery, the supplies, and the cargo.
+The hull provides a volume to house accommodation, machinery, supplies, and cargo.
 It has to be seaworthy enough for the routes the yacht will sail and provide the lowest possible resistance to forward movement.
-It has to resist the heeling forces generated by the wind’s interaction with the sails and have a large resistance to sideways movement so that reducing the sideways drift to leeward of the desired course.
-In fact, the hull determines most of the yachts’ main attributes: stability, resistance, seaworthiness, manoeuvrability, and load-carrying capacity.
+It has to resist the heeling forces generated by the wind’s interaction with the sails and have a large resistance to sideways movement to reduce the sideways drift to leeward of the desired course.
+The hull determines most of the yachts’ main attributes: stability, resistance, seaworthiness, maneuverability, and load-carrying capacity.

 The geometry of the hull of a sailing yacht is a complex three-dimensional shape, which cannot be defined by any simple mathematical expression.
 It is usually described using traditional lines drawings, half or full-hull scale models, and/or computer-aided mathematical descriptions.
 However, features of the hull can be described by dimensional quantities (e.g., length, beam, draft), or non-dimensional ones like (e.g., prismatic coefficient).
 These descriptive quantities are called parameters.